alxrm/presento/README.md

 As you can(or cannot) see on the GIF above, the flow is pretty simple:

-1) You launch the executable file, it will open the command line app with this text in it:
+1) You launch the executable file(or run it from terminal if you istalled it), it will open the command line app with this text in it:

 ```
   Go to http://192.168.0.**:5000/**** to control